GoogleCloudPlatform/covid-19-open-data/README.md

 # Open COVID-19 Dataset

-This repository contains datasets of daily time-series data related to COVID-19 for 30+ countries around the world.
-For most countries, the data is at the spatial resolution of states/provinces, although for US, UK, NL and CO, it is at the finer resolution of county/municipality.
+This repository contains datasets of daily time-series data related to COVID-19 for 50+ countries around the world.
+For most countries, the data is at the spatial resolution of states/provinces for most regions and at county/municipality resolution for Brazil, Chile, Colombia, United Kingdom, and USA.
 All regions are assigned a unique key, which resolves discrepancies between ISO / NUTS / FIPS codes, etc.

 There are multiple types of data:
 * Outcome data `Y(i,t)`, such as cases, deaths, tests, for regions i and time t